Magic Jar Alphabet Game

 - When it's his turn, a player selects a letter out of the container.

 - The player attempts to name three things that start with that letter.
-(Meanwhile, another player counts to 10 quietly to themselves or on their fingers.)
+(Meanwhile, another player counts to 10 quietly to themselves or on his fingers.)

-- If the player can name three things in 10 seconds, they get to keep the letter.
-If they can’t, they have to hand the letter to the player on their right and that player must name three different things starting with that letter in 10 seconds.
+- If the player can name three things in 10 seconds, he gets to keep the letter.
+If he can’t, he has to hand the letter to the player on his right and that player must name three different things starting with that letter in 10 seconds.

-- If the next player successfully names three things, they keep the letter and get to choose the next letter.
+- If the next player successfully names three things, he keeps the letter and gets to choose the next letter.
 If not, play continues to the right until three new things can be named in 10 seconds.

 - The winner of the game is the person who can collect the most letters by the time they run out!